HybridDog/texture_noise/Readme.md

 # TODO

+* Explain mirroring.
+Due to Minetest's coordinate system, the texture may be mirrored when generating the noise.
 * More options for interpolation of the gaussianized texture: cubic (with parameters), perhaps mpv's spline36.
   Perhaps option for the interpolation of the LUT